-Here are ten top things to do in the Hunter Valley region.
+Here are ten of the best things to do in the Hunter Valley region.

-Energise with a coffee from Queen’s Wharf in Newcastle and watch the enormous coal ships being tugged into port.
-Then walk east along Wharf Road to Nobbys Beach and fill your lungs with fresh sea air while following the rugged Bathers Way coastline.
-It’s one of the top things to do in the Hunter Valley region that will leave you feeling relaxed and revitalised.
+Time to work off those Hunter indulgences with a coastal walk in the bustling city of Newcastle.
+Energise with a coffee from Queen’s Wharf and watch the enormous coal ships being tugged into port, then walk east along Wharf Road to Nobbys Beach and fill your lungs with fresh sea air.

-Stop for a dip in the surf, ocean baths or historic convict-cut Bogey Hole, before ascending through King Edward Park to the start of the newly built Memorial Walk.
-Admire the spectacular 360 degree views of coast and city then head for the Merewether Surfhouse for a well-earned lunch.
+Stop for a dip in the surf, ocean baths or historic convict-cut Bogey Hole, before ascending through King Edward Park to the start of the Newcastle Memorial Walk.
+Admire the spectacular 360-degree views of coast and city, then head for the Merewether Surfhouse for a well-earned lunch.

-Explore the imposing sand dunes at Stockton Bight with Port Stephens 4WD Tours and feel the rush as you slide down 50 metre dunes on sand boards.
+Another of the Hunter region’s must-visit natural wonders are the incredible sand dunes at Stockton Bight.
+Head out with Port Stephens 4WD Tours and feel the rush as you slide down the 50-metre slopes on sandboards.
 You can also visit the fascinating Tin City fishing village and the iconic wreck of the MV Sygna, which ran aground in a storm on its maiden voyage in 1974.

-Larger than Sydney Harbour, Port Stephens is a water lover’s playground with golden sandy beaches, calm blue water and plenty of marine life.
+Larger than Sydney Harbour and complete with golden sandy beaches, azure-coloured water, the Hunter’s Port Stephens is an aquatic playground for both humans and marine life.
 Spot the resident dolphins all year round in the Great Lakes Marine Park with Moonshadow Cruises, and watch for whales when they visit from May to November.
 Cruise to Broughton Island in the Myall Lakes National Park for a day of swimming and a guided discovery walk, or kick up your heels on the twilight dinner cruise with a meal and live entertainment.

 On the banks of the Hunter River, the National Trust town of Morpeth was once a bustling trading port, but its cobbled streets are now home to galleries, boutique shops, trendy cafes and produce stores.
-Visit Morpeth Sourdough — located on the original site of the famous William Arnott’s bread and biscuit bakery, where his descendants are still baking.
+Visit Morpeth Sourdough, which occupies the site of the original William Arnott’s bakery.
+His descendants are still baking amazing bread right here.

-Get amongst the stunning sub-tropical rainforest in the World Heritage-listed Barrington Tops National Park in the Upper Hunter.
+And finally, get amongst the stunning sub-tropical rainforest in World Heritage-listed Barrington Tops National Park in the Upper Hunter.
 As part of the Gondwana Rainforest network, this region provides a link to the ancient pre-human history of the area.
-There are plenty of scenic lookouts, easy walking trails, picnic and camping spots in this magnificent wilderness.
+There are plenty of scenic lookouts, easy walking trails, and picnic and camping spots in this magnificent wilderness.

-Do you have any suggestions to add to our list of ten top things to do in the Hunter Valley?
+Do you have any suggestions to add to our list of the best things to in the Hunter Valley region?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock